cheminfo/roc-eln-docker/faq.md

 $ systemctl start httpd
 ```

-If you have an error in your apache configuration file you can use `apachectl configtest` to determine the line with
+If you have an error in your apache configuration file you can use `apachectl configtest` to determine the line with the error.
-the error.

-Don't forget to check iptables if it is running !
-By default only port 22 is allowed.
+Don't forget to check iptables if it is running!
+By default, only port 22 is allowed.

 ### Installing iptables